boykin345/UniversityEnrolmentProgram/CW1.md

 ![SD](assets/State_Diagram.jpg)

+The state diagram was chosen due to the view point taken was taken as a user-app basis so the state diagram changes due to the users choices from startup to end.

 Welcome state: This is the initial state of the app.
 The user can choose to sign in or create a new account.

 Sign in transition: When the user selects the sign in option, the app transitions to the "Log in" state.